Samia Halaby: Hanging Gardens

 Hanging Gardens grew from Halaby's "free of the stretcher" painting where Halaby would cut parts of painted canvas and recombine them.
 Here, a need to collage the parts led to stitching them.
 Methods of attaching consecutive parts led to sensations of tree leaves and branches grew.
 "I was so deeply immersed in these aesthetic exploration feeling as though I was making trees that I had not noticed that the most important principle of growing trees is contradicted by my hanging soft stitchery.
 Thus the idea of hanging gardens suggested itself."

 Intuitive search (2008–onwards)

 Beginning with her relationship with the Ayyam gallery, Halaby began to rely on her intuitions attempting to exploit the whole of her experience without demanding that growth be a known process or planned exploration.
 Echoes of all that she had learnt on a long journey appeared in canvases larger than she had done earlier.
 This most recent period includes at least ten mural-sized works.
 It is a rich outpouring in pure abstract form that taps into the beauty of nature and of mankind's building.

+Critical reception

+Despite her output and decades of institutional presence, Halaby's work received limited attention within mainstream Western art criticism for much of her career.
+Dorian Batycka situated her within a broader history of exclusion, noting that her marginalization reflected structural biases in the art world against women, Arab, and Palestinian artists working outside its dominant cultural centers.Her eventual acquisition by major institutions has been understood by critics as a belated recognition of a practice that had long operated outside of, and in deliberate resistance to, those institutions.